Southclaws/enumerator/README.md

 > Generate safe and validated enumerated types.

+This package generates **safe** enumerated values from simple constants.
+The generated values are structs with one unexported string field which prevents you from instantiating them with arbitrary values.
+This ensures that when you come across one of these types in your codebase, you can rest assured it is valid.

+More than a basic [stringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer) as it's designed to work with existing string constants instead of ints and iota and it generates the code to validate arbitrary input and output a typed value.

 ## TL;DR

 Simply add the go:generate line and suffix any enum string types with `Enum`: